dymmond/esmerald/docs/management/directives.md

 {!> ../docs_src/_shared/app_struct_example.md !}

-As you can see, `myproject` now inside `apps` contains an app called `accounts`.
+As you can see, `myproject/apps` contains an app called `accounts`.

 By default, the `createapp` generates a python module with a `v1` sub-module that contains:

-* **schemas.py** - Empty file with a simple pydantic BaseModel imported and where you can place any, as the import suggests, pydantic model to be used within the `accounts/v1`.
+* **schemas.py** - Empty file with a simple pydantic `BaseModel` import and where you can place any, as the import suggests, pydantic model to be used with the `accounts/v1`.
-* **urls.py** - A simple file where you can place the urls of the views of your `accounts/v1`.
+* **urls.py** - You can place the urls of the views of your `accounts/v1`.
-* **views.py** - A file where you can place all the handlers and views of your `accounts/v1`.
+* **views.py** - You can place all the handlers and views of your `accounts/v1`.

 A **tests** file is also generated suggesting that you could also add some specific application tests there.

 !!!
 Check
-    Using a version like `v1` will make it clear which version of APIs should be developed within that same module and for that reason a default `v1` is generated but again, nothing is set in stone and you are free to simply ignore this.
+    Using a version like `v1` will make it clear which version of APIs should be developed within that same module and for that reason a default `v1` is generated, but again, nothing is set in stone and you are free to simply ignore this.

 ## After generation

-Once the project and apps are generated running `make run` will throw a `ImproperlyConfigured` exception and this is because the `urls.py` are expected to be populated with application details.
+Once the project and apps are generated, executing `make run` will throw a `ImproperlyConfigured` exception.
+This is because the `urls.py` expects to be populated with application details.

 ## Example

-Let's do an example using exactly what we previously generated and put the application quickly up and running.
+Let's do an example using exactly what we previously generated and put the application up and running.

 **The current structure**: